kapouer/express-dom/README.md

 The listeners of that event are themselves run serially.

-For more subtle situations, a custom plugin can wait for a client promise to resolve.
+Other use cases might require a custom plugin to decide when page prerendering is finished.

 ## Options